hivesolutions/appier/doc/models.md

     ]
 ```

-Afterwards, in the place where the signup logic was being executed (eg: a signup
+Afterward, in the place where the signup logic was being executed (eg: a signup
 handler in a controller), we would need to tell the account instance to execute
-that validation was well, before calling the `save` method:
+that validation well, before calling the `save` method:

 ```python
 account.validate_extra("password_strength")